Elevate your salad game with this stunning citrus salad! A beautiful combination of citrus fruits, goat cheese, and avocado.

 What should I pair with this salad?

-This healthy salad is perfect with salmon or a decadent pasta dish.
+This healthy salad is perfect with these dishes:

 1/3 cup champagne vinegar